Create a Multi-Cloud Cluster with MongoDB Atlas

 Rate this tutorial

-Multi-cloud clusters on MongoDB Atlas are now generally available!
+Multi-cloud clusters on MongoDB Atlas are now !
 Just as you might distribute your data across various regions, you can now distribute across multiple cloud providers as well.
 This gives you a lot more freedom and flexibility to run your application anywhere and move across any cloud without changing a single line of code.

 Want to use Azure DevOps for continuous integration and continuous deployment but Google Cloud for Vision AI?
 Possible!
 Need higher availability in Canada but only have a single region available in your current cloud provider?
 Add additional nodes from another Canadian region on a different cloud provider!
 These kinds of scenarios are what multi-cloud was made for!

 - Show you how to set up a multi-cloud cluster in MongoDB Atlas.